 A left mouse click on the dashboard tray icon opens the main Dashboard window.
 The window contains four tabs: Solutions, Certificates, Key Status and Advanced.

 PSS allows you to store confidential files in your personal vault in the WWPass cloud.
 Your data is encrypted, fragmented and dispersed in WWPass data centers around the globe so that it cannot be stolen.
-Only you can access files stored in PSS using your PassKey or PassKey for Mobile.
+Only you can access files stored in PSS using your PassKey.

 More applications may be supported in future or on request.